 When it comes to organizing my workflow as a blogger, I spent a few days at the beginning of this year to find templates that will help me to work more efficiently.
 I’m hosting most of my work files on Google Drive so these are always available when I’m traveling and using my laptop instead of a desk computer and keep my schedule in check by keeping all the important stuff in Google Calendar.

-One of the resolutions I set up for myself in 2018 (and miserably failed at) was to follow-up with people.
-I did some process in that department, but I felt the need to improve more.
-So, I downloaded this template with the single goal of reminding myself to follow-up timely on my emails.
+One of the resolutions I set up for myself in 2018 (and miserably failed at) was to follow up with people.
+I did some processes in that department, but I felt the need to improve more.
+So, I downloaded this template with the single goal of reminding myself to follow up timely on my emails.

 The list of invoices sent, and payments received.
 This spreadsheet helps to understand when invoices are due and when (if needed) to send payment reminders.

 One of the things that I learned in 2018 is that the traditional “put your to-do list as notifications on Google Calendar” approach doesn’t work for bloggers.
 We just have too much going on and having an over-floating calendar schedule feels too overwhelming and frankly destroys your creative juices floating.

 I tried putting all the reminders on my calendar and failed miserably, but the method I describe below truly works for me.
 I hope it’s handy for you too.

 To implement my organizing technique, you will need a Google Calendar and a planner that has both monthly and daily graphs, together with a “to-do” section for each day.
 The idea is to have all the events and appointments on your Google Calendar and save the Planner for your to-do items.

 I also use the Task app for my phone to save non-work-related to-dos like reminders to call a vet or pick up dry cleaning.
 These are the tasks that have no specific date in mind, so I just have a glance at them when I’m heading out of the house and have a spare moment to run a task or two.